 The proposed BWTX project includes two new 30-inch pipelines along 55 miles of onshore, inshore and offshore routes, an operations facility Harbor Island and two, offshore single point mooring buoys.

 The mooring system is located approximately 21 nautical miles east of the entrance to the Port of Corpus Christi.
 Crude oil for BWTX will come from an onshore storage terminal located near Taft, TX, which will connect to the Gray Oak Pipeline and other third-party pipelines.

 Project at a Glance

-An offshore deepwater port for crude oil export including new pipeline infrastructure, a booster station and two offshore single point mooring buoys
+An offshore deepwater port for crude oil export including new pipeline infrastructure, an operations facility and two offshore single point mooring buoys

 Located approximately 21 nautical miles offshore east of the entrance of the Port of Corpus Christi

 Construct and operate an offshore deepwater port providing safe and environmentally sustainable solutions for the export of abundant domestic crude oil supplies from major shale basins to global markets

 Pipelines, an operations facility and two single point mooring buoys